rhizomatics/autoarm/README.md

 ### Calendar Integration

 Use a Home Assistant [calendar integration](https://www.home-assistant.io/integrations/?cat=calendar) to define when and how to arm the control panel.
+If you don't have one, follow these [instructions](configuration/create_calendar.md).

 This can be an entry for that purpose, for example a recurring entry on a [Local Calendar](https://www.home-assistant.io/integrations/local_calendar/) dedicated to AutoArm, or looking up an existing calendar to find vacations by pattern.